-• Imagine the cure to an Auto-Immune Disease 100 years ago and no one noticed.
+|• Imagine the complete resolve to an Auto-Immune Disease 100 years ago and no one noticed.

 In 1922 another pioneer to experiment with Light Therapy was Kurt Naswitis who directly irradiated the blood with UV light through a shunt.

 LESTER EDBLOM AND EMMET KNOTT

 • Lester Edblom, medical student and Dr. Emmet Knott scientist, developed the first Hemo-Irradiator, vacuum extraction system and cuvette.

 • The first Patent was issued in the USA for a UV-Irradiator.
 September 11, 1928.

 • Thousands of people were treated between the 1930’s up to 1959 with a 98% success rate